MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/cwindow-class.md

 ### <a name="remarks"></a>Açıklamalar

-Değişikliklerin `SetRedraw` yeniden çizilmesini sağlamak ya da değişikliklerin yeniden çizilmesini engellemek için çağrı.
+Değişikliklerin yeniden çizilmesini sağlamak veya değişikliklerin yeniden çizilmesini engellemek için `SetRedraw` çağırın.

 ### <a name="example"></a>Örnek